Kelly Gale Goes Nude While Enjoying A ‘Quarantine Dinner’ In Bed

 “The waiter who delivered the room service must’ve been pleasantly surprised,” quipped a fourth follower.

 A short scroll down the rest of Kelly’s feed proves that she has never been afraid to share NSFW snaps to her Instagram account.
 She recently flaunted her assets in another stunning photo that saw her going braless underneath a soaking wet tank top.
-That post was popular with the model’s fans as well, who awarded the post nearly 62,000 likes and 445 comments.
+That post was popular with her fans as well, as they awarded the post nearly 62,000 likes and 445 comments.